zzzyed/IoT-Gas-Detection-System/README.md

 ======================= Future Plans =======================

-Add line chart animation effect (under consideration)
+Add line chart animation effect (in planning)

 Increase the number of bar charts displayed (in progress)

-Add more sensor support (under consideration)
+Add more sensor support (in planning)

+Add more measurement types: propane, methane, ethanol (in planning)